 What is the problem we are solving?

+Vector borne diseases are having adverse impact on life, public health system and local economies.
+Mosquitoes are the best known disease vector.
 Eradication of mosquitoes is a crucial step in controlling vector borne diseases.
 It is crucial to understand the extent of the problem (population density of mosquitoes by location & species) to effectively manage vector borne diseases.
 Currently we do not have real time mosquito population data by location and species.
 Government agencies and NGOs have several programs to eradicate vector borne diseases but they are not using real time data

 What is the uniqueness of our solution?

-The Pitch - in this series, we bring you the most cutting edge early stage product/solution innovations.
-To see other articles in the series, click the tag the pitch
+The Pitch – in this series, we bring you the most cutting edge early stage product/solution innovations.
+To see other articles in the series, click the tag